libseccomp-rs/libseccomp-rs/README.md

 [![Documentation on docs.rs](https://docs.rs/libseccomp/badge.svg)](https://docs.rs/libseccomp)
 [![codecov](https://codecov.io/gh/libseccomp-rs/libseccomp-rs/branch/main/graph/badge.svg)](https://codecov.io/gh/libseccomp-rs/libseccomp-rs)

-Native Rust crate for libseccomp library
+Rust Language Bindings for the libseccomp Library

+The libseccomp library provides an easy to use, platform independent, interface to the Linux Kernel's syscall filtering mechanism.
+The libseccomp API is designed to abstract away the underlying BPF based syscall filter language and present a more conventional function-call based filtering interface that should be familiar to, and easily adopted by, application developers.

+The libseccomp-rs provides a Rust based interface to the libseccomp library.
-This is a set of projects (high-level bindings and low-level bindings) that enables developers to use the libseccomp API in Rust easily.
+This repository contains libseccomp and libseccomp-sys crates that enable developers to use the libseccomp API in Rust.

-* libseccomp: High-level safe API
+* **libseccomp**: High-level safe API
-* libseccomp-sys: Low-level unsafe API
+* **libseccomp-sys**: Low-level unsafe API

 ## Example

-### Create and load a single seccomp rule
+Create and load a single seccomp rule:

 ```rust
 use libseccomp::*;